drewbkoch/Brackets-File-Icons/readme.md

  - Project, Jscsrc, Jshintrc, Csslintrc, Todo, Classpath
  - Zip, Rar, 7z, Tgz, Tar, Gz, Bzip

-You can request more file formats by creating an issue.
-Choose the icon [here](http://ionicons.com) and add a color (in hex format) to the issue.

 How to install
 --------------
 Open Brackets, and click the extensions button on the right.
-Search for 'Brackets Icons' and click install.
+Search for 'Brackets File Icons' and click install.

 License
 -------
-Brackets Icons is licensed under the [MIT license](http://opensource.org/licenses/MIT).
-Ionicons is also licensed under the MIT license.
+Brackets File Icons is licensed under the [MIT license](http://opensource.org/licenses/MIT).